fspoettel/advent-of-code-rust/README.md

 # 9 (elapsed: 33.18µs)
 ```

-`day` is an alias for `cargo run --bin`.
+`solve` is an alias for `cargo run --bin`.
 To run an optimized version for benchmarking, append the `--release` flag.

 Displayed _timings_ show the raw execution time of your solution without overhead (e.g. file reads).